 With a Bilingual Authorization K-12 educators can teach the subject area(s) covered by their primary credential (Single or Multiple Subject) in two languages.
 With growing research demonstrating the benefits of bilingual education, the number of immersion language classrooms is increasing nationwide.
 Teachers who are qualified to teach in two languages are now in high demand.
 As many states have reciprocity agreements with California, teachers holding California credentials can teach in K-12 schools in other states.
 Out-of-state teachers should check with their state's Department of Education to confirm if a CA credential is accepted.

-Students in the UCLA Summer Intensive for Bilingual Teachers (SIBT) are required to successfully complete (3.0+ GPA) the three courses below:
+Students in the UCLA Summer Institute for Bilingual Teachers (SIBT) are required to successfully complete (3.0+ GPA) the three courses below:

 413A.
 Language and Culture: Mandarin | Language and Culture: Spanish (2 units): Focus on language of emphasis for bilingual teachers.
 Practice in listening, reading, speaking, and writing competencies required for bilingual classrooms.
 Assessment made at end of course to determine proficiency of Bilingual Authorization Program candidates.